|Pilot 1st Lt. Paul A. Bishop, O-672312 (KIA, BR) Wabash, IN

 Radio Sgt Robert E. Kenna, 32287685 (WIA, rescued)

 Built by Douglas at Long Beach, California.
 Constructors Number 10260.
-Delivered to the U. S. Army.
-Ferried overseas via Hawaii to Australia.
+On Sep 16, 1943 delivered to the U. S. Army Air Force (USAAF) as C-47A-60-DL Dakota serial number 42-24398.
+Ferried overseas via Hickam Feild then across the Pacific to Australia.

-Assigned to the 5th Air Force, 403rd Troop Carrier Group, 65th Troop Carrier Squadron.
+On Nov 17, 1943 asssigned to the 5th Air Force, 403rd Troop Carrier Group, 433rd Troop Carrier Squadron.
+Later, transferred to the 65th Troop Carrier Squadron (65th TCS).
 Nose number 208.
 No known nickname or nose art.
-This C-47 was operationally assigned to the 433rd Troop Carrier Squadron.

-Took off from Dobodura Airfield at 3:58 on a flight bound for Finschafen Airfield.
-At 4:30pm, this C-47 radioed that it was in trouble and was loosing altitude rapidly and the crew were attempting to fly towards the sea.
-This C-47 crashed or force landed in the vicinty of Cape Ward Hunt.
-When it crashed, two died and the other two were wounded.
+On February 19, 1944 took off at 3:58pm from Dobodura Airfield piloted by 1st Lt.
+Paul A. Bishop on a flight bound for Finschafen Airfield.
+At 4:30pm, this C-47 radioed that it was in trouble and was loosing altitude rapidly and was attempting to fly towards the sea.
+This C-47 crashed or force landed in the vicinity of Cape Ward Hunt.
+When it crashed, two were killed: Bishop and Rosenberg.
+The other two crew were wounded.

 After the crash, a rescue team trekked to the crash site over six days from the coast.
-At the site, the two wounded crew members were rescued.
-At the crash site, Lt.
-Bishop was buried.
-Lt.
-Rosenberg was not buried due to the location of his remains inside the aircraft wreckage.
+At the crash site, the two wounded crew members were rescued and the two killed Bishop were buried at the site.
+Rosenberg was not buried due to the location of his remains inside the wreckage.

 65th Troop Carrier Squadron microfilm frames 1453, 1460